Berkshire Hathaway profit surges as economy gives Buffett a boost

-(Reuters) - Berkshire Hathaway Inc, the conglomerate run by billionaire Warren Buffett, on Saturday reported a 67 percent increase in quarterly operating profit, as insurance underwriting rebounded and several businesses benefited from a growing economy and improving demand.
+(Reuters) - Berkshire Hathaway Inc, the conglomerate run by billionaire Warren Buffett, on Saturday said quarterly operating profit rose 67 percent, as insurance underwriting rebounded and several business units benefited from a growing economy.

 Results easily topped analyst forecasts.
 Underwriting profit at the Geico auto insurance unit more than quintupled, the BNSF railroad benefited from demand to ship consumer products, grain, petroleum and steel, and the Berkshire Hathaway Automotive car dealership financed more vehicle purchases.

 “Good results across the board,” said Doug Kass, who runs the hedge fund Seabreeze Partners Management Inc in Palm Beach, Florida.
-He has at times in recent years sold Berkshire shares short, betting on a decline.
+He has previously sold Berkshire shares short, betting on a decline, but is not doing so now.

-Berkshire also said net income in the second quarter nearly tripled to more than $12 billion, though that reflected a new accounting rule requiring that it report unrealized gains on its stock investments with earnings.
+Berkshire also said second-quarter net income nearly tripled, though that reflected a new accounting rule requiring it to report unrealized investment gains with earnings.
+Buffett says the rule distorts net results and can mislead investors.

 Operating profit rose to $6.89 billion, or roughly $4,190 per Class A share, from $4.12 billion, or $2,505 per share, a year earlier.